Commute to Work: How to Make It Worth It for Your Employees

 How do I find out what commute-related perks my employees actually want?

 Start with a short, anonymous survey asking about commute length, mode of transport, biggest pain points, and which perks would make the biggest difference.
-This prevents you from investing in benefits that don't move the needle - for example, parking subsidies won't help a workforce that mostly takes public transit.
+This prevents you from investing in benefits that don't move the needle.
+For example, parking subsidies won't help a workforce that mostly takes public transit.

 Should we factor commute distance into hybrid scheduling?